OpenConextApps/OpenConextApps-Canvas-lms/README.md

 ## Install Canvas with Chef and Vagrant

 ### Install Vagrant
+Vagrant depends on VirtualBox.
+You can download it from [here](http://www.virtualbox.org/wiki/Downloads).
-Grep your os specific package from [Vagrant](http://downloads.vagrantup.com/).
+To install Vagrant download your os specific package from [Vagrant](http://downloads.vagrantup.com/).
 Or as alternative (though the previous method is preferred).

     gem install vagrant (or use the supplied .rvmrc file when using RVM)